-Professor Moorman has published articles on special legal issues affecting management decision-making in the William and Mary Environmental Law and Policy Review, the Journal of Individual Employment Rights, Accounting, Management, and Information Technology, and the West Virginia Law Review.
+Professor Moorman has published articles on special legal issues affecting management decision-making in the Florida State University Law Review, the William and Mary Environmental Law and Policy Review, the Journal of Individual Employment Rights, Accounting, Management, and Information Technology, and the West Virginia Law Review.
 Prior to joining the Elon faculty, she served on the faculty at The University of Memphis as an Assistant Professor of Law.
 In addition, she was an Associate Professor of Business Law and Chair of the Division of Business and Economics at Doane College in Crete, Nebraska, where she received the 2008 Outstanding Teacher Award.
 Professor Moorman graduated Order of the Coif from the West Virginia University College of Law and served as an articles editor for the West Virginia Law Review.
 Before attending law school, Professor Moorman was a bank officer at First of America Bank in Indianapolis, Indiana and AmeriTrust in Cleveland, Ohio.

 In 2014, Professor Moorman received The Martha and Spencer Love School of Business Dean's Award for Excellence in Teaching.
 She serves as the faculty advisor for Elon Women in Business, a campus-wide student organization.

 BUS 221: The Legal and Ethical Environment of Business

 MBA 546: Employment Law

 Steven J. Mulroy & Amy H. Moorman, Raising the Floor of Company Conduct: Deriving Public Policy from the Constitution in an Employment-At-Will Arena, 41 Fla.
 St. U. L. Rev. 945 (2014).